JeffHughes/BrowserBasedLESS/README.md

 ```

-In the above example, the 'third' class is {bless}ed with the 'second' class (which is {bless}ed with the 'first' class).
+In the above example, the '.third' class is {bless}ed with the '.second' class (which is {bless}ed with the '.first' class).
 The end result is that any item that has class="third", will get all 3 classes at run-time.

 ```